 Fe and Te are also Judging functions.
 But since they deliver judgments and convictions outwardly (i.e., extravert them), the eyes, face, and hands are more active and engaged than is seen with Fi and Ti.
 Namely, Fe and Te judgments are expressed through accentuated and decisive linear movements of the face, head, and hands.
 Common among politicians and preachers, such movements convey an attitude of confidence and certainty.
 They are employed for the sake of persuading, influencing or directing others, as well as for unambiguous self-expression.

 Like its blunt and succinct articulations, Te head nods and gestures tend to be quick, precise, and to the point.
 Its movements are short and sharp, exuding little as far as warmth or empathy.

 Fe head movements to be more fluid and elongated, while the individual’s words and face are infused with emotion.
 When Fe is engaged, the face is animated and full of expression, as it seeks to connect with and influence others on an emotional level.
 But since Fe users also use Ti, they may alternate between appearing highly expressive (Fe) and showing no expression at all (Ti).

 Historically, it has been relatively easy to dismiss typology as mere pseudoscience.
 But if it can be shown that: a) the cognitive functions can be empirically measured and verified and b) there is an observable correlation among the various types/ functions, eye movements, and facial expressions, then its scientific credibility would be greatly enhanced.
 Visual readings could also take some of the guesswork out of the process of type and function identification, allowing self-reports and intuitive diagnoses to be confirmed (or rejected) with detailed visual analyses.

-To learn more about the functions, eye movements, and the brain, be sure to explore my latest eBook:
+To learn more about the functions, eye movements, and the brain, be sure to explore our latest eBook: